 We will continue to provide updates as the situation evolves.

 Tuolumne County Public Health is monitoring the monkeypox (MPX) situation and is coordinating with local and State partners.
 The first case of MPX was identified in a Tuolumne County resident in early September.
-The risk to the general public remains low.
+Cases are declining statewide and the risk to the general public remains low.

 Tuolumne County Public Health is offering the Jynneos vaccine for those who are at highest risk as identified by the CDC and CDPH, while supplies last.
 Those who are in an eligible category and are interested in a vaccination, appointments can be made at www.MyTurn.ca.gov